top of page

 I live in north London and work across the City and beyond.

-I studied with Green Fuse, an award winning independent funeral directors in Devon www.greenfuse.co.uk
+I studied with Green Fuse, an award winning independent funeral directors and trainers in Devon Heart and Soul Funerals

 ABOUT ME